-2. Acceptance into this programme is based on academic achievement, the work submitted in a portfolio, and if required, an interview.
-Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2019), those who submit their full applications, including a portfolio of work, by 28 September 2018 will be prioritised.

-3. For portfolio guidelines see page 33.
+- Acceptance into this programme is based on academic achievement and the work submitted in a portfolio.
+Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2020), those who submit their full applications, including a portfolio of work, by 27 September 2019 will be prioritised.
+For portfolio guidelines see page 35.